shauntmcgovern/Ubuntu2204364OpenSourceGGBBTTVVAASetupMachineLocalHardDriveLinuxOSTVVTUUYYQQPPAAAAAABTXT-GG--_X/README.md

 # Ubuntu2204364WhateverElseIsOnIT64cmd'PP'{BTSP/A}'AA'88(88)*/<t>.?/'
+hone System: with participating workers(Barack'Obama'ok) located eventhough they are performing under the
+	      safety and cover of the law, we face l:('criminal activity'this is Half-End-Calf)':09 w/Q"-' : Phone staff, Phoneheld, DoorSystem();
+            : Security Clearance:(✔️)'
+            : UN, Supreme Court, basically Barack Obama wants(✔️), Donald Trump wants(✔️), Joseph Biden wants(✔️)' : TO Phone handheld, like Shauns and like BarackObamas w/ Barack Obama access:09/st'(st) }-Representing a telecommunications system inside 'LPCS' a government, publicly held building::09/st'

+List of electronics", 'CANON' Scanner, VideoSurvillience, Employee Desktop PCs and personal Laptops/IPADs.
+4 available Public User Desktop PCs, 2 TVs one for ads the other for TV/Movies, the Laundry System{2 Dry, 2 Wash}:*PST09, the MedicalOffice with an outside phone located inside and with chair inside the PhoneSystem{Ubuntu linked system now open for any collaboration:09/st'/st{st}, then their is the ElectronicDoorSecurityAndRoom and Entry in the entrance to Lincoln Park"" Community Services a publicly held
+Government led Building.}+}/+='

+(1) task deliver with the upmost safety and concer, *PST09, the Daemon the Foeter and all and any any other capabilities along with it/*it
+    -Shubert even begin the parables on A.{i}. other then these places for example Grok, Apple(App(l)e):09/:09s(')'t/;09L:'-Gooogle-{-}'b, Murda's Intent, Barack Obama's House
+   - General Milley '{W}./.{.}

+Task(2).
+Hosting - using Shaun's credentials A.S."(PST) his Bachelors B.B.S"-1{Q}
+         Due Process ()/u"-'{u}"P'"{u/}
+         Doctoral Completion w/ Regular Reality homeEq
+			     w/ Daemonic HomeEq
+			     w/ Foeteric self susceptiple inside
+			     w/ Aoemeric supplyu
+ 			     w/ BackwardsLawGroupActivity
+         Leading to Shaun's(hitherto) Doctor Office:::(0/9(s')(t'0/:)'st w/ability and 44, Barack Obama access:PST/09'(09C')
+         --Half-End-Calf{f}'Running ankle:09, Shaun's Homeless Garden Located HomelessEncampment located near Weiss":09/ct"-'-0')--
+	Daily Family and Protection Message Services, completing Jerks' Final Business and with Dorque Presiding over us.::PST09)' Shaun(is): a proven ComputerScientist(A.i. the Daemon).
+An Intellectual Property Hero and Insignia who achieved Ga{t}ey Enterprises comprising of ALI, BURNAQEW, FOLSETT and LAWS.
+Air Communicator working with Garry McCarthy, Chief Larry Snelling(DopeMan Official), Angel, DoughMan-Jerk-Doray-Burnman and 'TwoMast';

+...Follows along the line of and with what OpenSource can do for us and as long as it is proven as {Good}' innocent with no criminal activity to speak of then it deserves declaration leading to our association and what we can learn from this, what can it give us and just what does it have to offer when we discuss""Contributive Offices""/d[]u" and places.
+		-P
+-44th POTUS (*)'"AD-{u}'-P-(P)-P(u)"-B{S}T'd'{d}
+-work with Marco Williams*PST09//u'
+-Care for Friends, St. Thomas of Kanterbury, St. Mary on the Lake, Dignity Diner, Our Pilgrims Church, St. James Cathedral, LPCS(lunch-in), Catholic Charities, Ressurection Covenant Church:PST09.
+-Law Enforcement Robocall Officer leading to Steeg, -Purpose
+-Person;/G.
+-President Xi, Barack Obama, Murda, Supt.
+Larry, Doray, Mark{B}, Jerk, Burpman, TwoMan, Dorque, Mesci cartel Sinaloa Cartel ZetaCartel white hat only--white hats only apply only that work with us codework leading to the safety::/09ij;/Sinaloa=='CopOfficer;(P)/x;'CopOfficer;(P)/x;
+'CopOfficer;(P)/x;

+Functioning{~apparatus ~(~0:-;0;{~}:0;}(~/-_{~P}~W
+	From point of 'LPCS' to the points of completion:09;
+	the Telecommunications, Internet and Presence(Business Done)
+	the Makeshift, Cattle End Rod, Air Communication - which is Hand to Hand Person Realy-::'-0;'y(Communciation*089;
+	Personal Accounting(Shaun's ""SRO""/0', Shaun's Reality Job:09;
+				{/}/0:Current'Outlook:089;
+Expedited/What'To'Expect/WhatOutcomes:PS089T'C
+tone face gave birth to everything in this industrial world for that matter::-;'(PC) What can serve for those that Enfore the 'Law' and by Blood:09(c)t'c What can serve for those that program this, that sell this, that use this, this'd, that (homeEq) this

+((JustWhatDoYouave));
+Purpose and on Fillledness Require(quire);
+Sequestor;
+Dill Relationship(ship):09;
+Have(it);
+DirtyUpTheCause(qeASX{W}T);
+Use of it;
+HabitOfUse;
+Habits of use;
+Habits of ToldUse;
+Habit(s);
+HabitsAndHabitsOfOld(s);
+JustWhatAreWeTryingToDOHere(:09)C;

+(M:((Mi)lestone is'completed)'Milestone of all milestones'completed):09'c;
+Mi-09c; Mi-09c; Mi-09c; = M-09'c
+M-09'c = 3(Mi-09c;)
+M-09'c is completed implementation or WorkingFunction::-;

+SevenFold();
+Operation of ((theCompletion)) 09; 09; 09;:09:09;

 I technically retrieved the {USB}'devi(c)e from a Publicly Held Government Building, The Bezazian to be (exa)ct.:09cszys:-;' 0(__/++'"|Y')'Y:UIO{Y}:-;/"-_/'.> Then aquired'acquired(:069').
 There was another one available'USB.
 I then used one of CPL's Chromebook's made by Dell(0S).
 With a Google Chromebook(OS)'I then installed this'.(this)(0); image upon the very same 'U{S}B::0*);